Key Takeaways

 2Pac was a famously prodigious weed-smoker, but this classic double album, the last LP to be released in ‘Pac’s lifetime, sounds great even if it’s April 19th or 21st.
 This edition features four discs, pressed on premium black vinyl.

 The only drawback to listening to vinyl is when you’re cheeks deep on the couch and that one lame track comes on that you have to get up and skip.
 The solution?
 The greatest hits LP.
-The Weeknd’s compilation album was released in 2021 and is presented here in a deluxe two-disc set.
+Bob Marley’s Legend is the gold standard.

 Year: 1956